Turpentine Creek Wildlife Refuge

 Turpentine Creek Wildlife Refuge (TCWR) is a 459-acre (186 ha) wildlife refuge for abused, abandoned, and neglected big cats.

 The Eureka Springs, Arkansas, refuge houses 100 or more animals.
-It mainly specializes in tigers, but there are also lions, leopards, cougars, bobcats, black bears, ligers, servals, a monkey, a coatimundi and a grizzly bear.
+The sanctuary primarily focuses on the care of tigers, but it also provides a home for a diverse range of other animals including lions, hybrids like ligers, cougars, servals, bobcats, bears, jaguars, leopards, hyenas, and caracals.

-In 2015 Turpentine Creek reached Verified Status from the Global Federation of Animal Sanctuaries.
+Turpentine Creek is a member of the American Association of Zoo Keepers, and in 2014, it achieved Verified Status from the Global Federation of Animal Sanctuaries.

-Turpentine Creek is a member of the American Association of Zookeepers.

 Expansion

 In 2012 Turpentine Creek rescued 34 big cats from a breeding facility.
 To accommodate this massive number of cats a secondary area was built, which is now referred to as "Rescue Ridge".
 Many of the cats rescued from the facility were not used to human contact.
 To reduce stress on the animals this area is not open to the public.

-Turpentine Creek spent the past few years working to expand the refuge.
+At one point, the refuge was expanded.
 The original area, now referred to as the "Compound" that contained smaller cages with cement flooring has been emptied.
-Turpentine has built spacious, grassy habitats ranging in size from 1/4 acre to 1/2 acre for the animals to live in over the past 14 years.
+Turpentine built grassy habitats ranging in size from 1/4 acre to 1/2 acre for the animals to live in.

 By September 16, 2015, all of the small concrete cages that used to make up the majority of Turpentine Creek were emptied.
 On September 17, 2015, demolition of the old "compound" area began.